Frequently Asked Questions

 The following information will provide you with better understanding of the treatment details and will advise you on recommendations to follow prior to referral to the Feline Hyperthyroid Clinic to ensure that the treatment is truly suitable for your patient and avoid unfortunate treatment delays.

 The treatment involves either the administration of a subcutaneous dose of a radioactive iodine isotope (I131) or an oral capsule.
 The iodine is uptaken by the hyperactive, hyperplastic or adenomatous thyroid tissue.
-Once uptaken the I131 releases beta radiation, which travels up to 2mm destroying all hyperactive tissue but sparing the nearby parathyroid glands.
-The atrophic normal tissue does not uptake the I131and is also spared by beta radiation.
+Once uptaken the I131 releases beta radiation, which travels up to 2 mm destroying all hyperactive tissue but sparing the nearby parathyroid glands.
+The atrophic normal tissue does not uptake the I131 and is also spared by beta radiation.
 The radioactive iodine that is not uptaken by the thyroid tissue is then rapidly eliminated via saliva, urine and sweat within a couple of days.
-The reminder is incorporated into thyroid hormone and is eliminated more slowly due to the hormone turnover and the radioisotope half-life (8 days for I131).
+The remainder is incorporated into thyroid hormone and is eliminated more slowly due to the hormone turnover and the radioisotope half-life (8 days for I131).

-Following the administration of radioactive iodine, cats are moved into an isolation ward where they are housed until it is safe for them to return home.
-The isolation time varies according to the radioactive decay of I131 and the rate of uptake by the thyroid tissue but it is typically 9-13 days long.
+Following the administration of radioactive iodine, cats are housed in an isolation ward where they are housed until it is safe for them to return home.
+The isolation time varies according to the radioactive decay of I131 and the rate of uptake by the thyroid tissue but it is around 2 weeks long.
 All cats are checked for residual thyroid radioactivity to ensure that it is safe for them to be discharged.

 During the isolation period, cats are monitored, fed and cleaned twice daily by qualified veterinary nurses and veterinary interns.
 Contact with the cats is avoided due to health and safety reasons and radiation exposure hazards.